[A fragrant aroma]

 Roll call was always very revealing.
 Names were quickly put to faces, and no response to a name called always signalled that someone was missing.
 In order to learn, however, your presence and full attention is required.

 I found this out in grade three, when I was pulled out of my lessons to travel to California with my family.
 Our trip included a visit to Knott’s Berry Farm, Universal Studios, San Diego Zoo, and Disney Land.
 (Well worth the break from class!)
-In this time period though, my times tables were interrupted, and when I returned to my studies, catching up again would prove difficult for me.
+In this time period, though, my times tables were interrupted.
+When I returned to my studies, catching up again would prove difficult for me.
 (Still, very worth it!
 Calculators work just great!)
-Some lessons deserve much more attention, and better attendance, however.
+Some lessons, however, deserve much more attention and better attendance.
 Life and faith are two of those great lessons.